xingchenzhang/xingchenzhang.github.io/_pages/team.md

 I have supervised and co-supervised students at various universities and continue to do so in my current role.
 I deeply enjoy supporting students' growth and development through my supervision.
 As Mencius the philosopher said, **attracting talented individuals from all over the world and educating them is one of the greatest joys in life.**

+- I received the **<span style="color: red;"> Dean of PGR’s Commendation for Excellence in Supervision</span>** in 2025 in the University of Exeter.

+- I am a Fellow of the Higher Education Academy.

 ## **Current team**

 ### University of Exeter: